 Voluntary Provident Fund (VPF) is most beneficial but also the most ignored tax saving scheme.
 Monetarists or HR Managers will not recommend this as it doesn’t come with commissions, incentives or targets.
 This option is accessible only to salaried people who are already member of the EPF scheme.
 12% of basic salary is obligatory deduction towards the employer’s EPF contribution and the same is put in by the employer as well.
 For instance, if you are contributing INR 25,000 annually towards it, you will have a balance of INR 50,000.
 If you want to contribute more, you can.
 This is where Voluntary Provident Fund comes to forefront.
 You also need to stick to the specified VPF Limit to evade taxation.

 Voluntary Provident Fund is regarded at par with EPF in terms of tax perks and interest rates.
 To sum up, one can earn an interest rate of 8.5% currently on VPF as well as claim tax deduction as per the Section 80-C of the Indian Income Tax Act.
 Exemption from income tax at each one of three stages (namely, contribution/ investment, assimilation/ earnings and when you withdraw/ extend.
 The Interest Rate is in accordance with the market rates.
-It is 25 bps or 0.25 percent more than the usual 10 year G-Sec returns for the year before.
+It is 25 bps or 0.25% more than the usual 10 year G-Sec returns for the year before.
 Another reason VPF is a good option is that instead creating yet another account, it is consolidated with the EPF.
 Not only does it help with monitoring, but also helps to save on tax.